Meander (mathematics)

-In mathematics, a meander or closed meander is a self-avoiding closed curve which intersects a line a number of times.
-Intuitively, a meander can be viewed as a road crossing a river through a number of bridges.
+In mathematics, a meander or closed meander is a self-avoiding closed curve which crosses a given line a number of times, meaning that it intersects the line while passing from one side to the other.
+Intuitively, a meander can be viewed as a meandering river with a straight road crossing the river over a number of bridges.
+The points where the line and the curve cross are therefore referred to as "bridges".